nasa/fprime/Gds/docs/testAPI/user_guide.md

 ## API Usage Requirements

+## Known bugs

 ## Idiosyncrasies
-In this document, idiosyncrasies refer to improvements, issues, and future features that should be in the Test API.
+In this document, idiosyncrasies refer to needed-improvements and future features that should/could be in the Test API.
 The API in its present state is functional, but these were identified as nice-to-haves or potential issues to be revised later.

 ### Timeout implementation

 ### Better History Markers (future)

-### Implementing ERT ordering in Chronological History (future)
+### Implementing ERT ordering in Chronological History and in the GDS (future)

-### Adding CSV Logger to Test Log (potential issue)
+### Adding CSV Logger to Test Log

 ### Color-coding interlaced Events in the API Log

 ### Moving StandardPipeline to API constructor
 Presently, a user of the Integration Test API needs to instantiate the GDS manually before instantiating the API.
 This code should really be moved to inside the API.
-To do this, the IntegrationTestAPI's [constructor](https://github.jpl.nasa.gov/FPRIME/fprime-sw/blob/d0309a9e265b8650ca6be03b9132dfdc682e0622/Gds/src/fprime_gds/common/testing_fw/api.py#L27) should be modified to include the pipeline instantiation.
+To do this, the IntegrationTestAPI's [constructor](https://github.jpl.nasa.gov/FPRIME/fprime-sw/blob/d0309a9e265b8650ca6be03b9132dfdc682e0622/Gds/src/fprime_gds/common/testing_fw/api.py#L27) should be modified to include the pipeline instantiation and the API's [teardown](https://github.jpl.nasa.gov/FPRIME/fprime-sw/blob/d0309a9e265b8650ca6be03b9132dfdc682e0622/Gds/src/fprime_gds/common/testing_fw/api.py#L64) method should be modified to disconnect from the FPrime deployment.

 #### Modification to the Integration Test API